Terry Newton: International

+While at the Bradford Bulls he played for Great Britain in 2006 against New Zealand (2 matches), New Zealand (sub), and Australia (2 matches), and in 2007 against New Zealand.

+Personal life

+Newton was married to his wife, Stacey, and had two daughters, Millie and Charley-Mia.

+Following his ban from rugby league, Newton became a pub licensee.
+His autobiography, Coming Clean, was released in June 2010.

 Death

 On 26 September 2010, Newton was found hanged in a house on Harswell Close in the Orrell district of Wigan.
 A later post mortem found traces of cocaine, amphetamines and the steroid nandrolone within his system, prescription anti-depressants, and consumption of alcohol, all of which could have impaired his judgement.
 Newton had left several notes stating he wanted to die.
 Coroner Jennifer Leeming recorded an open verdict.